littlebizzy/slickstack/docs/headless.md

 For a fully headless setup, `SS_NOINDEX="true"` is recommended so the WordPress-rendered backend does not compete with the remote frontend in search results.

+## SEO and indexing

+In a fully headless setup, the remote frontend should provide the public site's metadata, canonical URLs, social sharing tags, `robots.txt`, and XML sitemaps.

+`SS_NOINDEX="true"` helps keep WordPress-rendered pages on the SlickStack domain out of search results, but it does not configure SEO for the remote frontend.

+SEO metadata stored in WordPress must be retrieved and rendered by the remote frontend where required.
+Public URLs should use the remote frontend domain rather than the WordPress backend domain.

+SlickStack does not manage metadata, canonical URLs, robots rules, or sitemap generation on the remote frontend.

 ## WordPress API

 The standard WordPress REST API is available at: